• Skip to primary navigation

 • You want your cheesecake to cool gradually too.
 Once it’s done, turn the oven off but keep the cheesecake in the oven for about an hour with the oven door slightly open.

-• And remember to chill the cheesecake completely too.
+• And remember to chill the cheesecake completely.
 Wait until it’s completely set before cutting into it.

-Traditionally, cheesecakes are baked in a water bath – you wrap your springform pan with aluminum foil and place it on a roasting pan halfway filled with water.
+Traditionally, cheesecakes are baked in a water bath or a bain-marie — you wrap your springform pan with aluminum foil and place it on a roasting pan halfway filled with water.
 The idea is to create a gentle and even heat around the cheesecake.

 My problem with this method has always been seeping – water would always get into my cheesecake no matter how well I wrapped it.
 Happily, I discovered a new way to bake cheesecakes without all this mess and fuss.